aeonSolutions/PCB-Prototyping-Catalogue/README.md

 <br>

 ### Current projects i've been working on the past 4 weeks...

 - Home Automation: February revision of the OEM Smart Indoor Wall Socket
   - for  OEM wall power outlets (a direct fit to the outlet juction box)
   - for OEM indoor light switches (a direct fit to the outlet juction box)
   - with touch LCD TFT Display option for a direct replacement of the mechanical light switch
-- Home Automation: February revison of the indoor home wellbeing and plant monitoring smart device

 - (NEW !!!)
 Home Automation: March revison for the indoor home wireless electromagnetic wave safety smart device
+- (NEW !!!)
+Home Well-being & Safety:
+  - Indoor Smart Plant Watering with UV, IR and RGB Light Jammer(soon!
+Stay tuned)
+  - Indoor Smart Plant Watering with UV, IR, RGB Light active monitoring and Jammer (UIRGB)(soon!
+Stay tuned)
+  - Indoor Smart Plant Watering with UIRGB & Sonic / Sound activie monitoring (S) (soon!
+Stay tuned)
+  - Indoor Smart Plant Watering with UIRGB , S and active monitoring of Indoor Electromagnetic Fields (EMF) (soon!
+Stay tuned)

 <br>

 - Proof of Concept of a Smart DAQ Device able to Upload Live Experimental Sensor Data to a Data Repository with a Unique Data Fingerprint ID.
 Two PCBs are being fabricated: